nomad-ops/nomad-ops/docs/Getting Started.md

 Run the following in the first terminal:

 > Make sure that docker volumes are available
 > You can use the provided `.deployment/nomad/agent.hcl` as a reference
+> Remember to set the `NOMAD_ADDR` environment variable to the address of your nomad cluster

 `nomad agent -dev -bind 0.0.0.0 -log-level INFO -config .deployment/nomad/agent.hcl`